CatherineSData/CatherineSData/README.md

 - Project coordination with technical and non-technical teams

 ### ⚡ Fun Fact
 I’m a curious introvert who loves data as much as I love cooking good food for friends.
+And I also speak Spanish.

 ---